Coacher/vim-virtualenv/README.md

     values of `sys.path` and `$PATH` variables.
 If you know what you are doing, you can use `virtualenv#force_activate($VIRTUAL_ENV)`.

-* Add options to automatically `cd` into virtualenv directory on activation and return back on deactivation.
+* Add options to automatically `cd` into the virtualenv directory on activation and return back on deactivation.

 * Add `VirtualEnvCdvirtualenv` command.

+* Add optional argument for `VirtualEnvList` command to specify the directory.